Items: 0 Price: £0

 £195.00

 Designed by Lieutenant Arthur Pritchard of the British 3rd Royal Berkshire Regiment these bayonets were originally produced by the Arms Company W.W.
 Greener in Birmingham for Private Purchase by Officers serving on the Western Front.
 Constructed with a custom brass hilt which attaches to the standard .455 calibre Webley MK VI Revolver these weapons utilised the front portion of the "T" cross section French Gras Model 1874 Bayonets which were very available during WW1.
 This is an excellent Pritchard Greener bayonet, as with most surviving examples, made post WW1 using original WW1 parts.
 It has the correct brass hilt crisply stamped with the 1916 patent detail 'Patent No.17143/16'.
 It has the correct sprung steel locking catch incorporated into the cross guard.
 The ‘T’ form blade measures 8 ½” length (just under 13” overall).
 It is complete with steel scabbard and leather frog with belt strap loop & buckle.
 The price for this rare bayonet includes UK delivery.
-Sn 21485 (NB The Early UK 1996 Deactivated WW1 1918 Webley MK VI Revolver illustrated in the images is not included but is available separately on this website stock number Sn 21403) **bayonet in box 3**
+Sn 21608:3 (NB The Webley MK VI Revolver illustrated in the images is not included & is for demonstration purposes only) **bayonet in box 3**

 £225.00